State of the City

 Communication / Economic Development

-Providing transparent communication is a top priority.
+Providing transparent, consistent and timely communication remained a top priority in 2020.
 In September of 2019, we launched Bentonville311.
 This online application allows citizens a single point of contact for non-emergency concerns in 21 categories.
-Citizens receive email progress reports as their issues are being addressed.
-Concerns are housed in a database for accountability for our department heads to provide resolution and a history of issues that have been reported.
-I am proud to say we have resolved over 350 concerns through this system in only a short 4-month period.
-We launched social media to help keep our citizens informed.
-This has been an effective communication tool and helps to highlight achievements and events within our departments.
-We have developed strong relationships with the NWA media core and have increased the efforts to tell the Bentonville story.
+To date, we have received over 2,000 citizen service concerns and have completed 1,918 of these requests with the remaining in process.
+In 2020, we issued over 100 press releases, produced 105 informational videos, began hosting a virtual coffee with the Mayor and in one of our biggest tasks we transitioned technology to offer meetings in a virtual platform.
+Our social media platform continues to grow and we have over 10,000 followers online and a reach of over 71,000.
+This has been an effective communication tool to provide community information and highlight achievements and events within our departments.
 A concentrated effort has been made to improve customer service for economic development.
+23 new commercial projects were planned with over 571 thousand square feet of commercial development.
 Relationships have been built with Bentonville developers to increase communication and make the process to build and invest in Bentonville easier.
 Efforts to recruit business to Bentonville and provide workshops and training for minority and women-owned business is a continued focus.
 Our staff also serves on several workforce development groups to help maintain and recruit talent to our City.

-The Bentonville Electric Utility Department currently operates and maintains 9 substations, 1 switching station, a little over 16 miles of transmission line, over 900 miles of distribution line, over 3,500 street lights, and at the most recent count of 25,446 electric accounts.
+The Bentonville Electric Utility Department (BEUD) currently operates and maintains 9 substations, 1 switching station, a little over 16 miles of transmission line, over 900 miles of distribution line, almost 5,000 street lights, and at the most recent count, 26,275 electric accounts.
 BEUD is also responsible for maintaining a 10’ clear zone from the overhead electric lines.
 This involves tree trimming and tree removal for any vegetation that falls within this zone.
-As part of this vegetation management, BEUD has a tree replacement program so that if a tree is removed and the rate payer would like a replacement, a voucher will be provided.
+As part of this vegetation management, BEUD has a tree replacement program so that if a tree is removed and the ratepayer would like a replacement, a voucher will be provided.
 All of this together has allowed BEUD to maintain a 99.9999% reliability rate with a growing electric infrastructure need.
 The Department is also working to install underground wire when the safety, reliability, and cost are optimal for ratepayers.

 Bentonville’s water utility staff remains steadfast in assuring the citizens, businesses, and guests we serve that quality plans are developed, proper water and wastewater infrastructure is installed and that the future of the water utilities has a solid foundation for generations to come.